Gradient boosting for extreme quantile regression: Parameter tuning and interpretation

 \subsection{Parameter tuning}

 Our gradient boosting procedure for GPD modelling includes several parameters that need to be tuned properly for good results.
 We discuss in this section the interpretation of the different parameters and how to choose them.
-We introduce data driven choices based on cross validation for the most sensitive parameters and suggest sensible default values for the remaining parameters.
+We introduce data driven choices based on cross validation for the most sensitive parameters and suggest sensible default values for the remaining parameters. \tcb{This concerns the tuning parameters of Algorithm~\ref{algo:gbex} that takes the sample of exceedances as input and we therefore consider cross-validation within the sample of exceedances.}